Blog

 A Comprehensive Guide for New Users

 Photogrammetry and LiDAR (Light Detection and Ranging) scanning are powerful technologies that have revolutionized the way we capture and create 3D models of the real world.
 These techniques find applications in fields ranging from architecture and construction to archaeology and gaming.
+They also now play a critical role in Industry 4.0, enabling smart manufacturing, logistics, and digital twin applications.

 In this educative blog post, we will explore different ways to create photogrammetry or LiDAR scans using technologies from Navvis, Leica, Matterport, and others.
 We'll also touch upon the process of optimizing and preparing your 3D models for use in applications like Twinzo, which consumes mesh models in .fbx or .obj format, each under 100 MB in size.